3CordGuy/coders-liturgy/src/routes/prayers/for-when-lacking-motivation.md

   - Prov 3:5-6
 ---

-Lord I admit I don't have it right now.
+Lord I admit I don't have it right now.<br/>
 The desire to move, to work this out.

 My body would rather rest.
 My mind would sooner stray from this task.

-As I reflect on this, I think of how my heart is prone to wander from you.
+As I reflect on this, I think of how my heart is prone to wander from you.<br/>
-I confess I would sometimes rather not put in the effort, but simply take the inheritance and run.
+I confess I would sometimes rather not put in the effort,<br/>
+but simply take the inheritance and run.

 But you are gracious and merciful.
 You welcome me like a patient, loving Father.

 By this same grace and mercy, I humbly ask you to remind me that:

-My work is ultimately for you — not people.
+My work is ultimately for you — not people.<br/>
-My identity is in Jesus — not the work of my hands.
+My identity is in Jesus — not the work of my hands.<br/>
 You make straight my path.

 Lord be my motivation and turn my perspective on this task.